annmcnamara/Web-Design-Challenge/README.md

 ### Bonuses

 * Using a different dataset - from a previous project looking at National Parks Data - the requirements above still hold, but the look and feel are different.
-* A bootstrap theme was used to customize your website.
+* A bootstrap theme was used to customize the website.
+* Icons were used in the drop down menu
 * Extra visualizations were included in the BONUS page

+** The bonus <a href =  https://annmcnamara.github.io/Web-Design-Challenge/WebVisualizations/Bonus> web page is linked here </a>

 ### Screenshots